BobNZ/PDF-Title-Imager/README.md

   **Process PDFs in all sub directories**

-  PDFs in the current directory and all subdirectories are processed
+  Processes PDFs in the current directory and all subdirectories.

   `python pdftitleimager -r`